 The MacArthur Foundations released its list of recipients of this year’s MacArthur Grants, popularly known as the “genius grants.”

 The Foundation awards its 24 recipients $500,000 over 5 years in unrestricted funds to continue his or her work.
-Typically, as The New York Times reports, the grant go to trailblazing artists, scientists and thinkers whose work crosses disciplines and boundaries.
+Typically, as The Times wrote:

 With her fifth book of stories, Ms. Eisenberg has achieved the kind of grand attention usually given to novelists.
 The New York Times Book Review pronounced her “one of the most important fiction writers now at work” and praised her stories as “machines of perfect revelation deftly constructed by a contemporary master.”